kennyHuang1110/kennyHuang1110/README.md

 - :speech_balloon: I'm highly interested in ESG,  DevOps and operations, as well as cybersecurity.

+- :speech_balloon: I have previously used Hugging Face, Langchain, OpenAI, and Jieba in projects and have a strong interest in NLP.

 - :mailbox: Feel free to reach out to me through the provided link